abdullah-bd/abdullah-bd/README.md

 ### Hi there 👋, I am Abdullah :)
-#### I have 4years of personal experience with java and two years of  professional experience with Android.
+#### I have 4years of personal experience with java, two years of professional experience with Android and one year of professional experience in Flutter.

 I would like to establish myself as a highly motivated & enthusiastic person to run a responsible position where I could use my technical  and interpersonal skills, creativity and all of my learning experiences.
 I used java as my main programming language.
 I have some hands-on experience using Linux.
 I also have a good problem-solving ability using java as well as other known programming languages.

-Skills: ✅Android✅Hilt✅Dagger✅MVP✅MVVM✅RXJava✅RXKotlin✅Firebase✅SQLite✅REST API✅JSON✅RSS✅Unity (Game  Engine)✅Linux✅Java✅Kotlin✅MapReduce✅HTML✅CSS✅PHP✅Bootstrap✅MySQL✅Workbench.
+Skills: ✅Android  ✅Hilt ✅Dagger ✅MVP  ✅MVVM ✅RXJava ✅RXKotlin ✅Firebase ✅SQLite ✅REST API ✅JSON ✅RSS  ✅Unity (Game  Engine) ✅Linux  ✅Java ✅Kotlin ✅MapReduce  ✅HTML ✅CSS  ✅PHP  ✅Bootstrap  ✅MySQL  ✅Workbench

 - 🔭 I’m currently working on Android
 - 🌱 I’m currently learning Flutter